PayU/-payu-zxcvbn-custom-matchers/README.md

 # @zxcvbn-custom-matchers

 The package is adding custom matchers to the zxcvbn-ts package.
 The matchers enforce specific character requirements in passwords and provide feedback and scoring.
+> Please note! this package works only with zxcvbn-ts v.4 and above.

 ## Installation
 ```sh